slamach/spring-todo-api/README.md

 ## About the Project

-Spring learning project created for learning purposes.
+Spring To Do API created for learning purposes.

 You can register, login, add tasks, edit and delete them.